Damson and frangipane tart recipe | Hello Victoria

 Now, a word of warning here.
 Unless you’re a masochist for baking (like me!), I won’t recommend making a damson tart.
 Instead, use any larger plum, or even nectarines, or peaches.
 The amount of wedges you need to cut from the tiny damsons is ridiculous and takes ages.
 However, if you’re like me, and have more damsons than you can eat (and a lot of free time), why not?

 You can even use the frangipane and pâte sucrée crust combination with other fruit.
-In the past I have used poached pears, blackberries, and blueberries.
+In the past, I have used poached pears, blackberries, and blueberries.
 Anything will be beautiful.
-And I don’t just mean flavour, but these tarts always look gorgeous.
+And I don’t just mean flavor, but these tarts always look gorgeous.
 Especially this damson tart.

 While the endless rings of tiny pieces to cut is silly to make, it looks really pretty – no?

 - 23 g icing sugar

 - 24 g ground almonds